Manpreet Singh Badal: People's Party of Punjab

 In 2011, he formed a new political party called People's Party of Punjab.
 In the 2012 Punjab elections, his party formed political alliance with CPI, CPM and Shiromani Akali Dal (Longowal) with Badal as their candidate for the office of chief minister.
 He contested the elections from the Gidderbaha and Maur constituencies, losing from both seats.

 On 15 January 2016 Manpreet merged his party with the Congress.

 Indian National Congress

 After merging his party with the Indian National Congress, he was awarded the party ticket to contest from Bathinda Urban constituency.
 He won the seat defeating his rival from the Aam Aadmi Party by 18,480 votes in the Punjab assembly elections held in March 2017.
 In the 2022 elections he lost the seat to Aam Aadmi party by 63,581 votes which is the highest margin lost by any candidate in entire Punjab elections of 2022.[23].
 He resigned from Indian National Congress on 18 January 2023.

-Bhartiya Janata Party
+Bharatiya Janata Party

-After, he quit the Indian National Congress Manpreet Singh Badal joined the Bhartiya Janata Party (BJP) on 19 January 2023.
+After, he quit the Indian National Congress Manpreet Singh Badal joined the Bharatiya Janata Party (BJP) on 19 January 2023.
+He contested the 2024 bypoll from Gidderbaha on a BJP ticket but lost to AAP candidate Hardeep Singh Dhillon by 59,417 votes.